Locations:

 How can I help my friend with postpartum anxiety?

 The best thing you can do for your friend with postpartum anxiety is to be a supportive listener.
 Allow your friend to talk through their thoughts and feelings.
-They are likely feeling overwhelmed, so offering to help with household chores (like cleaning or laundry) or other errands (like grocery shopping) could be beneficial.
+They’re likely feeling overwhelmed, so offering to help with household chores (like cleaning or laundry) or other errands (like grocery shopping) could help.

 A note from Cleveland Clinic